 Specific conditions apply for all those other insurances.

 Kampen has good medical care available.
 If necessary, specialist treatment in the hospital in Zwolle is possible.
 This is arranged through a GP.
+Even though there is not a possibility to register at the GP you can still visit if something happens.

 We recommend that you check, before departure to the Netherlands, whether any required medication is available in the Netherlands.